0xsequence/web-sdk/packages/checkout/README.md

     ]
 ```

-### Adding Funds with a Credit Card
+## Open the Add Funds by Credit Card Modal
 Kit allows users to buy cryptocurrencies using credit card.
-Calling the triggerAddFunds function will cause a modal to appear.
+Calling the `triggerAddFunds` function will cause a modal to appear.

 ```js
   import { useAddFundsModal } from '@0xsequence/kit-checkout'